Andrettin/Wyrmsun/readme.txt

 - 3.2.1
 -----------------------------------------------------------------------

+* Building
+- Added the Heorot unique building.

 * Heroes
 - Added Dvalin (Dwarven Witness) as a recruitable hero.

 * Scenarios
 - Fixed issue which caused the Shorbear Hold side-quest to not function properly.
 - Added the "Dvalin's Runes" side-quest, in which the player has to research Runewriting.
+- Added the "Heorot" side-quest, the fulfillment of which transforms the player's Chieftain's Hall/Town Hall in Leidre into the unique building Heorot.

 * Units
 - Fixed issue which caused slimes to try to garrison a tower if the player selected an ungarrisoned tower and right-clicked the slime.